INT-Calutt/buddy/README.md

 - support chatGPT plugins (when/if available through the API).
 - interface to fine tune a model.

+# This is a pre-release version

-There’s obviously a lot to fix and add, but we’ve used it a lot for the past two days and really enjoyed it (we stopped using [https://chat.openai.com/chat](https://chat.openai.com/chat)).
-Hope you would enjoy buddy as well, we’d love to get any feedback :)
+There’s obviously a lot to fix and polish, but we’ve used it a lot for the past two days even though many things don't work, and we really enjoyed it (we stopped using [https://chat.openai.com/chat](https://chat.openai.com/chat)).

+Hope you'll enjoy buddy as well, any feedback is more than welcome :)